OpenCyphal/nunavut/src/templates.rst

 ################################################

 For now we have only a jinja generator for code generation.
-As such this guide will only discuss using pydsdlgen with jinja templates.
+As such this guide will only discuss using nunavut with jinja templates.
 There are no immediate plans to support any other template syntax.

 *************************************************